orielyem/hkube-agent/README.md

 ## Hkube-Agent Summary
 We consume messages from multiple rabbitmq queues and pass it to the requested algorithm.
+The number of instances of an algorithm is depend on the prefetch counter.
+Defualt prefetch counter is 3 but you can changed it in the config input.
+After consuming and starting an algorithm:
 * V1 - The algorithm send result to the client.
 * V2 - The algorithm return result to the agent and from there we send to the client.
 * V3 - The algorithm return result to the agent and from there we publish it to RabbitMq queue.